 More and more of us no longer approach our week in the comfortable assumption that our income opportunities will continue to exist, that our travel destination dreams almost anywhere around the globe will be realised, or that the rights of marginalised groups will inevitably improve as part of our “progress.”

-Yes, we are living in the “Roaring Twenties”: a time of moral panic, pandemic, climate chaos, and the threat of nuclear war between nation states.
+Yes, we are living in the “Roaring Twenties”: a time of moral panics, pandemics, climate chaos, and the looming threat of nuclear war between nation states.
 A time of uncertainty.

 It didn’t have to be this way.
 There are enough materials on our planet to provide housing, clothing, and food for all people, all around the world, so that everyone can live a dignified life.
-Many of us are questioning why this isn’t already a reality: why don’t we have a system where society functions fairly and sustainably – from each according to their ability, to each according to their needs?
+Many of us are questioning why this isn’t already a reality: why don’t we have a system where society functions fairly and sustainably – from each according to their abilities, to each according to their needs?

 "The restricted movement of bodies across borders is parodied by the free flow of cash around the world.
-The ideas of autonomy and mutual aid can help us rethink our places in the world as interlinked groups who can mutually support one another."
-Shuli Branson, Practical Anarchism.
+The ideas of autonomy and mutual aid can help us rethink our places in the world as interlinked groups who can mutually support one another." – Shuli Branson, Practical Anarchism

 "We'll go down in history as the first society that wouldn't save itself because it wasn't cost-effective." – Kurt Vonnegut, University of Oregon speech, 1990